rantnar/synapse_ynh/README.md

 su --command="psql matrix_synapse" postgres <<< "UPDATE users SET admin = 1 WHERE name = '@user_to_be_admin:domain.tld'"
 ```

+### Administration API

+Synapse's administration API endpoints are under `/_synapse` path and protected with the `admin_api` permission.
+By default, no one has access to this path.

+If you wish to access it, for example to use [Synapse Admin](https://github.com/YunoHost-Apps/synapse-admin_ynh),
+you need to give this permission to visitors.

 ### Upgrade

 By default a backup is made before the upgrade.
 To avoid this you have theses following possibilites: